 This article will update you on the legality, properties, uses, and facts about psychedelic drugs.
-There is a lot to be said and many contradictions floating around in this regard.
+There’s a lot to be said and many contradictions in circulation.

 Not all drugs in this spectrum are treated equally under state law.
 Here you will understand the difference between decriminalization and legalization.